ChrisHinde/MaterialUtilities/README.md

   You can also choose to have the objects that were affected by the change selected (objects not affected will be deselcted).\
   [![Replace Material](https://chris.hindefjord.se/wp-content/uploads/2019/07/MU_ReplaceMaterial_2-e1563065836955.png)](https://chris.hindefjord.se/wp-content/uploads/2019/07/MU_ReplaceMaterial_2.png)

+- **Replace Multiple Materials**\
+  **NB:** This needs to be enabled in the add-on settings before use!
+  Use this to replace a list of materials with the matching material in a second list.
+  This feature is functional, but needs more polish to be more user friendly!
+  Currently this uses text block(s) (one line per material name/substitute) for the lists:
+    1. Setup the list(s) in the text editor (or load it in from a text file).
+      You have the option to use two text blocks (one for the materials that should be replaced, and one for the materials to replace with).
+      Or you can use one text block, where each line contains both the material name and the material that it should be \
+      replaced with, separated by, at least, a tab or two spaces (to allow material names with [single] spcaes in them)
+    2. Go to **Replace Multiple Materials** in the Material Utilities menu
+    3. Select the text blocks that have the materials list for **Original** and **Replacement**.
+      If you only have one list that contains both the original material names and replacements, select that for \
+      **Original** and leave **Replacement** empty.
+    4. Select whether only selected objects or all objects should be checked, and whether or not to update the selection \
+      (works the same as for **Replace Material**)
+    5. Run the replacement by clicking **OK**

 - **Set Fake User**\
   Set the Fake User flag (to preserve unused materials) of the materials to either **On** or **Off**, or **Toggle** (on a per material basis) their current states.\